 We invest in our properties to enhance their appeal to life science occupiers and increase capital values and rents.
 This may include extensions to buildings, refurbishments, change of use and fitting out space as laboratories.
 We may use any periods of vacancy (for example on lease expiry) to carry out this investment.
 Our strategy also includes enhancing our buildings' sustainability and engaging with occupiers to identify mutual agendas.
-See Annual Report for our sustainability strategy.
+See pages 44 and 45 for our sustainability strategy.